XOP/css-codeguide/README.md

 ---------------------------------------------------------------------------------- */
 ```

+:bulb:

+It's not convenient to type these slashes and dashes by hand or copy paste the pieces of code all the time.
+There's a bunch of tools to bring fun to the boredom.

-You can use snippets from [IDE cross-project live templates repo](https://github.com/XOP/live-templates).
+For instance, there are snippets from [IDE cross-project live templates repo](https://github.com/XOP/live-templates).
+Based on [Live Templates](https://www.jetbrains.com/idea/help/live-templates.html) they are compliant with most of [Jetbrains](https://www.jetbrains.com/) products.

-For example, for the first level comment just type `ch1 + tab`.
+:zap:

+Snippets for Sublime Text is the work in progress.

 ### Document author

-Please have this snippet located at the beginning of your stylesheet, bless you!
-You don't code anonymously, right?
+Having this piece of code at the top of the file immediately answers many questions, especially when the file is to be seen for the first time.

 ```scss
 /**